VoskuilMD/GSA/Protocols/GSA-redo.md

 Open a **new terminal window**  and log in to calculon
 ```
 screen -d
 # This lets the command run remotely.
-Once the job is **finished**, enter the following command in the same (2nd) terminal window
+Once the job is finished, enter the following command in the same (2nd) terminal window
 screen -r
 ```